Do Vitamins Break A Fast

 The differences among various vitamins and supplements are almost unbridgeable, which makes this process that much more tangled.
 Some supplements won’t interfere with your fast, yet taking them on an empty stomach can be deleterious to your health.
 Read below to sort out all the peculiarities of the impact of vitamins and supplements on fasting.

 Basically, intermittent fasting is a practice of shortening the time period when you eat and widening the gap when you fast.
-In fact, this does not presuppose shortening the number of calories – and yet it works.
-Intermittent fasting helps boost metabolism, lower insulin levels, and even add years to your life (3, 4, 5).
-It also sharpens your focus, and winds back the aging processes in your body.
+In fact, this does not presuppose reducing the number of calories – and yet it works.
+Intermittent fasting helps boost metabolism, lower insulin levels, and may even add years to your life (3, 4, 5).
+It also sharpens your focus, and is thought to wind back the aging processes in your body.
 Moreover, it promotes autophagy, the process through which your cells get rid of built-up waste (7, 8, 6, 1).
 Fasting might also cause your body to secrete a protein called fasting-induced adipose factor (FIAF), which signals that it’s time to burn fat (9, 2).